bg-write/how-i-got-my-first-dev-job/README.md

 ### A NOTE ABOUT SETTING EXPECTATIONS
 You know your goals, abilities, and limitations better than anyone.
 Some people have the means and resources to take their time with the job hunt.
 You may have a family to take care of, or you may have to work a temporary or side job to pay the bills.
 We have to make due with the time and energy we have, and the time and energy we're willing to put in.

 Yes, you will see less qualified programmers get jobs quicker than you.
-No, it doesn’t get easier seeing those “SOME PERSONAL NEWS!”
-LinkedIn posts when you still don’t have a job and just got another rejection email.
+No, it doesn’t get easier seeing another “SOME PERSONAL NEWS!”
+LinkedIn posts just after receiving another rejection email.
 No, this doesn’t mean you’re not qualified to get a job.
 Other people’s success is not your failure.

 This schedule worked best for me, but it’s most important to be inspired to create the schedule that works best for YOU.
 The job hunt is more of an art than a science.
 It’ll take a lot of trial-by-error.
 It’ll also take time.
 You might not see the benefits of what you do one day until maybe a week, a month, a season, or even a year later.
-That fellow Bootcamp graduate you met at the virtual networking Meetup and bonded with over *John Wick* might be the same person who five months later gives you the personal referral for a new position at the company they just joined.
+That fellow Bootcamp graduate you met at that virtual networking Meetup and bonded with over *John Wick* might be the same person who five months later gives you the personal referral for a new position at the company they just joined.
+You really never know.

 It took me 8 months after I graduated from my 12-week full-time bootcamp to get my first full-time salaried offer.
 I signed my offer almost a year to the date after I put in my 2-weeks of my last full-time job to pursue software engineering.
 I had to pause my job search a few times, including a few weeks when I moved to a new city.
 I submitted nearly 200 applications, and I heard back from maybe a 1/3 of them, mostly rejections.
 I was invited to interview with 12 different companies, where either I didn't make it past the first phoner, or I made it to the final round and, out of the 10 chosen candidates out of a pool of hundreds of applicants, I was #11.
 Ironically, it was lucky company #13 that worked out.

 All it takes is one yes.
 I wish it came earlier.
 I also believe that the right yes came exactly after I had trained myself to be ready for that exact right yes.
 I hated hearing this advice while I was looking for a job.
-Now that I'm on the other side, I understand it. (aka if you didn't get a specific job, it actually could be a blessing in disguise.)
+Now that I'm on the other side, I understand it. (aka if you don't get a specific job, that might be a blessing in disguise.)

 There was no single thing I did that turned me from a total beginner into a qualified applicant overnight.
 It was the cultivation of staying consistently devoted to practicing and learning, rolling with the highs and (many) lows, and listening to my body and knowing when to step away.
 It took me 8 months, but I do believe that if I had this schedule from the start, I would have either found a job quicker, or I would have saved myself a few periods of depression and a lot of stress.